fastpok/hbs2/examples/chat/README.md

    hbs2-cli [hbs2:refchan:create test-refchan-head.txt]
    ```

    This command will print reflog key, save it somwhere, we'll need it later.
-It will also create relog key in hbs2-keyman folder.
+It will also create reflog key in hbs2-keyman folder.

 ## Create sigil